zying0827/LSV-PA/lsv/pa1/README.md

 Send a pull request to the master branch after you finish it.
 Note that this is the only time you send a pull request to the master branch.
 In the following, you are asked to send pull requests to your own branch.

 ### 2. [Using ABC] (10%)
-(a) Create a BLIF file named *mul.blif* to represent a two-bit unsigned multiplier Y = A * B, where A = (a1 a0) and B = (b1 b0) are two-bit unsigned integers, and Y = (y3 y2 y1 y0) is a four-bit unsigned integer.
-You may refer to the [BLIF manual](http://www.eecs.berkeley.edu/~alanmi/publications/other/blif.pdf).
+(a) Create a BLIF file named "`comp.blif`" to represent a 5 to 3 compressor with 5 inputs x0, x1, x2, x3, and x4.
+The output Y = (y2 y1 y0) is a 3-bit unsigned integer that represents the number of 1s in the inputs.
+For example, when inputs are 10011, output Y = (011) because there are three 1s in 10011.

-(b) Perform the following steps to practice using ABC with the two-bit unsigned multiplier example.
+(b) Perform the following steps to practice using ABC with your "`comp.blif`".
 Screenshot the results after running the commands and put them in your report.
  1. read the BLIF file into ABC (command `read`)
  2. check statistics (command `print_stats`)
  3. visualize the network structure (command `show`)